trek-view/basecamp/_posts/2022-01-07-gopro-fusion-fisheye-stitching-part-4.md

 ffmpeg -i GPBK0002.MP4 -r 1 -q:v 1 track1/back_img_%d.jpg
 ```

-If desired, you can they wrap these frames back up into a equirectangular mp4 video after processing to equirectangular images, [as described in this post](/blog/2021/turn-360-photos-into-360-video).
+If desired, you can then recreate an equirectangular mp4 video from the frames after processing to equirectangular images, [as described in this post](/blog/2021/turn-360-photos-into-360-video).

 ### Improvements

 The current script does not carry over any of the metadata retained in the original fish-eyes.
-[You will also need to write the 360 metadata into the outputted image files created](/blog/2020/metadata-exif-xmp-360-photo-file) to make sure it's rendered properly by 360 viewers (or before uploading to other services like Street View).
+[You will therefore need to write the 360 metadata into the outputted image files created](/blog/2020/metadata-exif-xmp-360-photo-file) to make sure they are rendered properly by 360 viewers (or accepted as 360's by products like Street View).

-Another feature missing is GoPro Fusion Studio is the horizon leveling feature.
-It does this by allowing you to adjust the [roll, pitch, and yaw](/blog/2020/yaw-pitch-roll-360-degree-photography)before processing.
-This is what other tools like PtGui (and others) do.
+Another feature missing that is present in GoPro Fusion Studio is the horizon leveling feature.
+GoPro Fusion Studio does this by allowing you to adjust the [roll, pitch, and yaw](/blog/2020/yaw-pitch-roll-360-degree-photography) before processing.
+Other tools like PtGui (and others) do this too.
 It is something I'm considering adding in the future.

-It's likely this missing functionality will be included in Explorer... [more on that soon](https://landing.mailerlite.com/webforms/landing/p3p7h9).
+It's likely this missing functionality will be included in Explorer, [but more on that soon](https://landing.mailerlite.com/webforms/landing/p3p7h9)...